Aryan-garg-1/Brush-it-up/README.md

 # Brush_Teeth
-Check the brush teeth way
+ Check if you brush your teeth the correct way